jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

 :::

 :::VerticalSplitItem
-**Input:
+**Input:**
-**In the receiving jig configure the input type and specify the data in the field or data property using an expression.&#x20;
+In the receiving jig configure the input type and specify the data in the field or data property using an expression.

 Example of the *input type*:
 `inputs: